KinkyBangkok/kinky-bangkok-site/src/routes/valentinedebauchery/+page.md

 We also have a
-- fuckmachine
+- Fuckmachine
-- a real dog kennel
+- A dog box
-- a trampoline
+- A trampoline
-- a toy box

 ## Rooms

 - Outside showers (wet play possible)
-- bathtub (wet play possible)
+- Bathtub (wet play possible)
-- balcony for public sex
+- Balcony for public sex
-- chillax balcony
+- Chillax balcony
-- big dressing room with attached bathroom and bag storage
+- Big dressing room with attached bathroom and bag storage

 ## Location

 This party is at a private property and house.
 Playing on the property is safe to do so
+It's not at the Supalai Elite Condo, it's just a nearby orientation point

 __MRT__: Lumphini